 If you have ever ridden in Assos kit, you know about the feather-couch chamois they sew into their liners.
 The overall thickness and comfort of the chamois is all-day-adventure inspiring.
 I did one ride in these that included over six hours of pedaling, and the thought of a saddle sore never crossed my mind.

-This liner has removable hip bumpers on either side for those inevitably intimate moments with the ground.
+The Assos liner shorts have removable hip bumpers on either side for those inevitably intimate moments with the ground.
 Silicone bands on the legs and waistband ensure that the only thing you will notice about these shorts is how plush the chamois feels.
 They fit like fancy boxer-briefs.

 This kit falls solidly into the sunny shred pile.
 As the days grow longer and you start to sweat from exertion rather than from the amount of clothing you have on, give the new Assos Trail kit a look.